EricPedley/APCS-Final-Project/APCSFinal/docs/README.txt

 Features
 Must-Have:
-2d top view map with obstacles that do not allow projectiles, the player, or enemies to move through Player can move around on the map using wasd keys.
+2d top view map with obstacles that do not allow projectiles, the player, or enemies to move through Player can move around on the map using WASD keys.
-Enemies exist in the game that move around aimlessly and shoot at the player using hard coded AI.
+Enemies exist in the game that moves around aimlessly and shoot at the player using hard coded AI.
 Player can activate an ability which causes all projectiles to “bounce” off, reversing movement to the opposite direction and dealing no damage to the player
 Player can use a melee attack that will damage enemies in a semicircle in front of themselves.